Sign in / Join

 But the key takeaway from MIntel is that they noticed consumers opting for cheaper bathroom projects over total refits, thus indicating a drop in the average bathroom project spend, which we did consider that perhaps Wickes may have been confused over and in their claim, they meant to say project spend up?

-But that Rueters report back in July [when reporting on bathroom retailer Wickes' financials] Rueters that Wickes sales were "dented by weakness in its design and installation business as consumers avoid big ticket purchases amid a cost-of-living crisis"?
+But that Rueters report back in July [when reporting on bathroom retailer Wickes' financials] Rueters stated that Wickes sales were "dented by weakness in its design and installation business as consumers avoid big ticket purchases amid a cost-of-living crisis"?

 This surely confirms that Wickes itself is seeing less "big ticket purchases" and therefore it cannot account for an 80% increase in either the size of the bathroom market, or an 80% rise in spend of the average size of a bathroom project?